Best Merchant Account Providers

 An example of a merchant account service provider is Visa merchant services.
 You can use Visa to process payments in your business, acting as a go-between or third party between your business and the customer.

-The purpose of Visa is to safeguard the payment from the customer’s bank account to your business account when a purchase transaction is made.
+The purpose of Visa is to safeguard the payment from the customer’s bank account to your business account when a transaction is made.

 Another popular example of a merchant account service provider is Mastercard merchant services, a provider that is growing in popularity across Europe although their fees tend to be higher.